Matsuuu/custom-elements-language-server/README.md

 Generating a CEM in watch mode will provide you with the best user experience.
 If your dependencies ship with a Custom Elements Manifest, those will be utilized also.

+## Features

+The current featureset is as follows:

+- Support HTML files and html`` -template literals
+- Provides Completions for custom elements defined in the local Custom Elements Manifest and ones in node_modules
+- Provides type hints for attributes and properties on html tages
+- Provides Go To Definition -functionality for Custom Elements defined in the Custom Elements Manifest
+- Provides diagnostics on missing imports and unclosed custom element tags

 ## Installing

 ### VS Code